Before You Begin

 - By belonging to the tenancy's Administrators group.

 - By belonging to another group to which a policy grants the appropriate Container Engine for Kubernetes permissions.
-As you'll be creating a cluster and associated network resources during the tutorial, policies must also grant the group the necessary permissions to create those network resources (which will include the VCN_READ and SUBNET_READ permissions).
+As you'll be creating and configuring a cluster and associated network resources during the tutorial, policies must also grant the group the permissions listed in the What Do You Need? section.

 Define Cluster Details